 Know what to expect.

 If you already know all of the directions on the test, the layout of each section, and the types of questions you can expect to see on each section, you’ll save yourself precious seconds by being able to skip reading the directions on test day and by being able to better anticipate which questions you can answer the most quickly and which ones are going to take up a little more time.
 The best way to accomplish this is to practice, practice, practice!
 And remember that timed practice is always more valuable than untimed practice.

 Be sure to check out our YouTube video too, where one of our educational gurus gives our Top 3 Time Management Tips for the ACT.

-Now that you have an understanding of time management, check out our post focused on ACT study tips.
+Now that you have an understanding of time management, could you use some specific test prep advice?
+Check out our post on ACT study tips.